 The Brethna was not a legal tome.
 It did not offer centralised topics or hierarchical chapters.
 Legal verses were transmitted through seasonal patterns, dispute performance, and kinship retellings.
 You found the relevant law not by looking it up, but by knowing who could speak it in your context.

-This made it deeply incompatible with colonial classification systems, which sought to catalogue, flatten, and isolate “laws” from living conditions.
+This made it deeply incompatible with colonial classification systems, which sought to catalogue, flatten, and isolate "laws" from living conditions.
+The Brethna's structure mirrored the seasonal and ritual cycles that governed community life—legal precedents were tied to agricultural observances, rites of passage, and seasonal ceremonies that moved through the year rather than sitting static on a page.

 No Single Voice Held the Law